MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`diagnosticsEnabled`** - **Collect advanced diagnostics in case of catastrophic failures**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Use this option to turn on collection of diagnostic data to troubleshoot catastrophic failures such as test crash.
+Collects diagnostic data to troubleshoot catastrophic failures, such as a test crash.
 When this option is checked, a sequence XML file is generated and attached to the test run.
-The sequence file contains information about the sequence in which tests ran, so that a potentially culprit test can be identified.
+The sequence file contains information about the sequence in which the tests had run, so a potential culprit test can be identified.
 <!-- :::editable-content-end::: -->
 <br>